Bust011r/bubble-blast/README.md

-A Simple implementation in C language of Bubble Blast algorithm game.
+A simple implementation of Bubble Blast algorithm in C language.

-This is a project for Software Development Course of University.
+The project was developed as an university individual task (Software Development Course).